react-dropzone/react-dropzone/README.md

 See https://react-dropzone.netlify.com/#proptypes

-### Word of caution when working with previews

-*Important*: `react-dropzone` doesn't manage dropped files.
-You need to destroy the object URL yourself whenever you don't need the `preview` by calling `window.URL.revokeObjectURL(file.preview);` to avoid memory leaks.

 ### Testing

 *Important*: `react-dropzone` makes its drag'n'drop callbacks asynchronous to enable promise based getDataTransfer functions.
 In order to properly test this, you may want to utilize a helper function to run all promises like this: